Top of page

 Although the aim is to kill lymphoma cells, many types of chemotherapy also temporarily affect healthy cells.
 This is why chemotherapy can cause side effects.

-They can also differ from person to person, even with the same treatment.
 Your medical team should advise you on whether they expect you to have side effects during or soon after your treatment.
 They should give you information about how to manage these.

-A rare but potentially serious side effect of chemotherapy is known as ‘tumour lysis syndrome’.
-This can happen when chemotherapy kills a large number of cancer cells releasing the contents into the bloodstream and causing problems for your kidneys and heart.
-If your medical team think you are at risk of developing tumour lysis syndrome, they will prescribe medicines to help prevent it.
+A rare but potentially serious side effect of chemotherapy is tumour lysis syndrome (TLS.)
+This can happen when chemotherapy kills a lot of cancer cells quickly.
+The contents of them are released into the bloodstream and can cause problems with your kidneys and heart.

 Back to top